crossbario/autobahn-cpp/README.md

+Autobahn-C++ allows to create WAMP application components in C++ that can be built as a single, statically linked executable with size below 2 MB.
+Once your component is built, this single self contained file has a lot of advantages on the deployment side.
+However, C++ is also not very developer friendly, and the development turnaround can run into the minutes.
+Compare that with the save in editor and "it's live" workflow which is the norm in Web development.
+\n\n

+So we hope provides all you need to start creating Autobahn-C++ based client applications and WAMP components in C++!

 # **Autobahn**|Cpp

 > This documentation is quite outdated (and also woefully incomplete).
 When in doubt ask on the [mailing list](https://groups.google.com/forum/#!forum/autobahnws) or read the code!